-A one sample t-test is used to test whether or not the mean of a population is equal to some value.
+A one sample t-test is used to determine whether or not the mean of a population is equal to some value.

 This tutorial explains how to conduct a one sample t-test in Python.